11/7/2024

 Operator

-As a reminder, if you wish to ask a question, please dial pound key five on your telephone keypad.
+all right great and that was all for me thank you very much thank you as a reminder if you wish to ask a question please dial pound key five on your telephone keypad

 speaker